Alfanous-team/alfanous/FAQ.rst

 #.
 Browse a `milestone <https://github.com/Alfanous-team/alfanous/issues/milestones>`_ and choose an open issue (or more) that fits your skills.
 #.
 To get more information about any issue you can contact us on `mailing list:  <http://groups.google.com/group/alfanous/>`_ or leave a comment on the issue.
 #.
 Start with forking the repository, do your changes, test them and then make a pull request to `alfanous-team <https://github.com/Alfanous-team/alfanous>`_ when you think your code is ready.
 #.
-The project is not well documented but you may find helpful inforamtion is Readme files:
+The project is not well documented but you may find helpful information in Readme files:

   - `Application Programming Interface & Console Interface <https://github.com/Alfanous-team/alfanous/tree/master/src/alfanous>`_
   - `JSON output system <https://github.com/Alfanous-team/alfanous/tree/master/src/alfanous-cgi>`_